uyznob/Plot-Modal-Curvature-from-SAP2000-output-file/README.md

 # Plot-Modal-Curvature-from-SAP2000-standard-output-file
 The script is written in Visual Basic for Excel file.
-It allows the user to process the displacement from the standard output file of SAP2000 and then upload to a new sheet.
-Consequently, the curvature of a beam is computed based on the input element length.
-Finally the curvature is plotted.
+It allows the user to process the modal displacement from the standard output file of SAP2000.
+The data is then automatically sent to a new worksheet.
+Based on the input element length, the curvature of a beam-like structure is computed and plotted correspondingly.